Laser diode: Reliability

-Laser diodes have the same reliability and failure issues as light emitting diodes.
-In addition they are subject to catastrophic optical damage (COD) when operated at higher power.
+Laser diodes have the same reliability and failure issues as light-emitting diodes.
+In addition, they are subject to catastrophic optical damage COD, when operated at higher power.

 Many of the advances in reliability of diode lasers in the last 20 years remain proprietary to their developers.
 Reverse engineering is not always able to reveal the differences between more-reliable and less-reliable diode laser products.

 Semiconductor lasers can be surface-emitting lasers such as VCSELs, or in-plane edge-emitting lasers.
 For edge-emitting lasers, the edge facet mirror is often formed by cleaving the semiconductor wafer to form a specularly reflecting plane.
-This approach is facilitated by the weakness of the [110] crystallographic plane in III-V semiconductor crystals (such as GaAs, InP, GaSb, etc.) compared to other planes.
+This approach is facilitated by the weakness of the [110] crystallographic plane in III-V semiconductor crystals, such as GaAs, InP, GaSb, etc. compared to the other planes.

 The atomic states at the cleavage plane are altered compared to their bulk properties within the crystal by the termination of the perfectly periodic lattice at that plane.
-Surface states at the cleaved plane have energy levels within the (otherwise forbidden) bandgap of the semiconductor.

-As a result, when light propagates through the cleavage plane and transits to free space from within the semiconductor crystal, a fraction of the light energy is absorbed by the surface states where it is converted to heat by phonon-electron interactions.
+Surface states at the cleaved plane have energy levels within the otherwise forbidden bandgap of the semiconductor.
+Thus, when light propagates through the cleavage plane and transits to free space from within the semiconductor crystal a fraction of the light energy is absorbed by the surface states, where it is converted to the heat by phonon-electron interactions.
 This heats the cleaved mirror.
 In addition, the mirror may heat simply because the edge of the diode laser—which is electrically pumped—is in less-than-perfect contact with the mount that provides a path for heat removal.

 The heating of the mirror causes the bandgap of the semiconductor to shrink in the warmer areas.
-The bandgap shrinkage brings more electronic band-to-band transitions into alignment with the photon energy causing yet more absorption.
-This is thermal runaway, a form of positive feedback, and the result can be melting of the facet, known as catastrophic optical damage, or COD.
+The bandgap shrinkage brings more electronic band-to-band transitions into alignment with the photon energy, causing yet more absorption.
+This is thermal runaway, a form of the positive feedback, and the result can be melting of the facet, known as catastrophic optical damage - COD.